Foundayo (Orforglipron) — Oral Non-Peptide GLP-1 Profile

 Orforglipron (development code LY3502970) is Eli Lilly’s once-daily oral GLP-1 receptor agonist.
 The critical structural distinction: it is a small-molecule non-peptide.
 Every other clinically meaningful GLP-1 agonist — semaglutide, liraglutide, dulaglutide, tirzepatide, retatrutide — is a peptide or engineered peptide variant.
 Peptides are not natively stable in the gastric environment, which is why they are either injected or paired with absorption enhancers (as in Rybelsus).

 Because orforglipron is a small molecule, it survives the GI tract intact and absorbs reliably without food or timing restrictions.
 This is the single most consequential pharmacokinetic difference in the oral GLP-1 space.
-Orforglipron received FDA approval under the brand name Foundayo for type 2 diabetes.
+Orforglipron received FDA approval under the brand name Foundayo on April 1, 2026 for chronic weight management.
 For the full approval timeline and current regulatory status, see Is orforglipron approved?

 Mechanism of Action